turalbabayev/turalbabayev/README.md

 - 👋 Hi, I’m @turalbabayev
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning HTML - CSS - JavaScript and Backend Programming Languages.
+- 🌱 I’m currently learning Python and Backend Programming Languages.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ?
 You can send me a message via e mail - turalbabayev@outlook.com.tr